 The School of Business faculty should review the results of the UNIV 1000 SoBUSKE and determine the meaning of the disparate scoring between NSU ETS mean scores and the UNIV 1000 results.
 It is recommended Goal 4 Measure 4.3 standard be reviewed and possibly revised to reflect measurement of growth between UNIV 1000 student scores and BUAD 3270 student scores.
 No program changes are recommended.

 SLO 5.
-Computer Information Systems - Students will demonstrate understanding of key concepts and theories in various technical and functional areas of computer information systems.
+Accounting - Students will demonstrate understanding of key concepts and theories in various technical and functional areas of accounting.